infinum/qa-handbook/Automation/Way of work.md

 For example, you want all the buttons to be prefixed with "btn\_" or suffixed with "\_button".
 The same goes for all other elements like input fields, sliders, etc.

-Maybe the developers on the project already have an agreed way of working so you could continue with that.
+Maybe the developers on the project already have an agreed way of working, so you could continue with that.
 The idea is to have somewhat similar-looking locators throughout the app.

 **NOTE:**
 A "known issue" is when there are multiple child elements inside a parent element.